 Jeeza’s new skills include squeezing herself through the (smallish) doggie door and she easily opens indoor sliding doors with her nose.
 Jezza loves to go on adventures outside the house and yard, and loves a car ride.
-She can sit and wait without wriggling for her safety gear (harness) to be ‘applied’ and will enthusiastically put her head into the harness to hurry things along.
-Jezza has learnt to jump headfirst into water at the nearby waterway and enjoys sploshing in the shallows, putting her face into the water and trying to pick up water weed with her mouth (it’s not a stick, Jezza!)
+She can sit and wait without wriggling for her safety gear (harness and lead) to be ‘applied’ and will enthusiastically put her head into the harness to hurry things along.
+Jezza delights in jumping headfirst into water at the nearby waterway and enjoys sploshing in the shallows, putting her face into the water and trying to pick up water weed with her mouth (it’s not a stick, Jezza!)

 If you believe you can provide Jezza with a loving home that meets her needs and keeps her safe, Jezza and I invite you to express interest by completing the ARF form, introducing yourself and telling us all about the home you can offer.
 We’d love to hear from you.